sgclasher/agentblueprint/README.md

 ### **AI Integration & LLM Services**
 - **Centralized `aiService`**: A single, reusable service (`app/services/aiService.js`) that acts as the entry point for all LLM interactions.
-- **Provider-Agnostic Architecture**: The `aiService` uses a provider pattern, with support for multiple providers including OpenAI, Google Gemini, and Anthropic Claude.
+- **Provider-Agnostic Architecture**: The `aiService` uses a provider pattern, currently implemented with an OpenAI provider.
+It's ready to be extended with support for Google Gemini, Anthropic Claude, and more.
-- **Admin Interface**: Comprehensive `/admin` dashboard for managing AI credentials with support for:
+- **Admin Interface**: Comprehensive `/admin` dashboard for managing service credentials.
-  - **Latest OpenAI Models**: o3-mini, o1 series, GPT-4o family with reasoning capabilities
-  - **Google Gemini 2.5**: Flash (Hybrid), Pro (Advanced Thinking), and legacy 2.0/1.5 models
-  - **Anthropic Claude 4**: Opus 4 (Most Capable), Sonnet 4 (High Performance), 3.7 Sonnet (Hybrid Reasoning)
 - **Secure Server-Side Execution**: All LLM calls are handled securely on the server, with no client-side exposure of API keys.
-- **User-Level Credential Management**: AES-256-GCM encrypted storage replacing environment variables
+- **User-Level Credential Management**: AES-256-GCM encrypted storage replacing environment variables.
-- **Live Connection Testing**: Real-time validation of API credentials before saving
+- **Live Connection Testing**: Real-time validation of API credentials before saving.
 - **Centralized Prompt Management**: Prompts are stored and managed in a dedicated directory (`app/lib/llm/prompts`) for better organization and reusability.
-- **Multi-Provider Timeline Generation**: Dynamic provider selection for AI-powered timeline generation
 - **JSON Response Validation**: Services that consume the `aiService` are responsible for validating the structure of the returned JSON data.
 - **Environment Configuration**: Easy setup verification via the `/api/debug-env` endpoint.